Men’s Health: Tips to Live Well and Age Well Through the Years

 Men in their 30s

-In this age group, some men may be busy building their career and climbing the corporate ladder, and others might be preparing to start their own family.
+In this age group, some men may be busy building their career and climbing the corporate ladder, while others might be preparing to start their own family.
 Whatever your priorities are, remember to optimise your health because it can determine your years ahead.

 Going for a comprehensive health screening annually is strongly recommended.
 If there is a family history of certain cancers, consider more specific screening tests.
-These checks ensure that abnormalities detected can be investigated early before signs or symptoms progress into advanced stages where it may become more difficult to be treated.
+These checks ensure that abnormalities detected can be investigated early before signs or symptoms progress into advanced stages where it may become more difficult to treat.

 At this age, it is good to:

 • Go for a health check that screens for common chronic conditions such as the three highs – high blood pressure (hypertension), high cholesterol, and high blood sugar (diabetes mellitus).
+These conditions can lead to fertility problems.

 • For the time-deprived, consider doing 75 to 150 minutes of vigorous activities.
-However, for vigorous exercises, it is best to engage a fitness professional for guidance to prevent
+However, for vigorous exercises, it is best to engage a fitness professional for guidance to prevent injuries.

 • Look into your health insurance coverage to determine the best plan that can see you through your silver years.